SirMphuthi/cps-bonazonke/README.md

     ```bash
     flask db upgrade
     ```
-4.  **(Optional) Seed the database** with sample data for a clean demonstration.
+4.  **(Recommended) Seed the database** with sample data for a clean demonstration.
 This script will wipe existing data first.
     ```bash
     python seed.py
     ```